 A recently granted Google patent from the founders of Applied Semantics discusses a search interface that could help searchers find web pages based upon the meanings of their queries rather than just pages that include those keywords.

-The technology they developed could be used in a number of ways in addition to search, and provided an interesting alternative to keyword based search that would lead to some significant developments in the world of search engines.
+The technology they developed could be used in several ways in addition to search and provided an interesting alternative to keyword-based search that would lead to some significant developments in the world of search engines.

 Oingo Changes Directions